milvus-io/milvus/docs/design_docs/proxy.md

 coordinating the total number of each segment not to be too large, and the location is near a water level, so that the size of the segment is limited to a certain range.

-Other interactions between Proxy and Data Coordiantor are mainly reflected in the proxy querying Data Coordinator for the status and statistical information of the segment of the collection.
+Other interactions between Proxy and Data Coordinator are mainly reflected in the proxy querying Data Coordinator for the status and statistical information of the segment of the collection.
 LoadCollection is an example.
 The synchronization semantics of the current LoadCollection needs to know the number of rows currently persisted, so the Proxy needs to ask the Data Coordinator for the total number of rows currently persisted.